gante/gante/README.md

   2.3 Using [Monte Carlo Dropout](https://arxiv.org/abs/1506.02142v6) to estimate the uncertainty of the position predictions from 2.2. ([paper](https://ieeexplore.ieee.org/abstract/document/9626568), [code](https://github.com/gante/mmWave-localization-learning)).

-Feel free to reach out to me using the contacts on the GitHub profile.
+Feel free to reach out using the contacts on this profile.